Champions (role-playing game): History and other genres

 The Champions system was adapted to a fantasy genre under the title Fantasy Hero (the first playtest edition of Fantasy Hero appeared before Champions was published), with similar advantages and disadvantages to the original Champions game.
 In 1984, the rules for Champions began being adapted into generic role-playing game system called the Hero System, although no formal and separate generic release of this as a standalone system would occur until 1990; instead the Champions rules would be edited down, expanded, and otherwise adapted on an individual basis for a variety of different genre treatments, such as pulp and modern espionage.
 Champions now exists as a genre sourcebook for the Hero System.
 Books for other genres have also appeared over the years, including Star Hero, Dark Champions, Pulp Hero, and Ninja Hero.

 Character archetypes and designs

 Archetypes

-While Champions does not use "character classes" as some RPGs do, it does define common superhero archetypes as found in comic books.
+While Champions does not use "character classes" as some RPGs do, it defines common superhero archetypes as found in comic books.
 These are based variably on how they use their powers in combat, motivation, or the powers' origin.
 As listed in the Champions genre book, they are: